PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 17-line compatibility dispatcher and its sole production call supplies LayoutState.
 Matching contains neither a model name nor a fixed spatial size.

+The SiNet double-Logistic mix-attention compatibility island is owned by `passes/sinet_mix_attention_layout.py`.
+A production audit established that the legacy helper matches zero candidates across all six invocations in the current `sinet_320_op.onnx` ordered pipeline.
+The semantic owner nevertheless preserves both historical residual forms: one private NHWC-to-NCHW branch adapter paired with either a direct residual adapter or an ADD of two private residual adapters.

+The resolver begins at the terminal NCHW-to-NHWC adapter and its sole post- Conv consumer.
+It proves the double-Logistic gate and the `gate * branch + (1 - gate) * residual` tail back to their shared source ADD.
+The channel-attention branch is Mean, NCHW-to-NHWC, two Conv operators, and NHWC-to-NCHW.
+The spatial-attention branch is Mean plus ReduceMax, channel Concat, MirrorPad, NCHW-to-NHWC, Conv, and Reshape.
+The position-attention merge uses two rank-five Reshapes, Concat, one rank-four Reshape, MirrorPad, NCHW-to-NHWC, Conv, and NHWC-to-NCHW.
+Binary and Concat roles are resolved by producer semantics and remain valid when their input order is reversed.

+The terminal NHWC tensor is the authoritative rank-four contract.
+All NCHW attention and tail tensors must be its exact typed permutation.
+Channel- attention and spatial-attention shapes, both rank-five expansion shapes, their Concat result, and the rank-four position-attention shape are derived relationally.
+Reduce axes, both MirrorPad pair tensors, all Reshape targets, and Concat axes retain their original INT32 or INT64 dtype while being remapped.
+Transformed rank-five tensors receive unknown layout metadata rather than an invalid rank-four label.

+Every transformed constant is grouped by tensor identity.
+Unrelated consumers receive deterministic clones and conflicting shared orientations reject the candidate.
+Producer uniqueness, exact fan-out, dependency order, private intermediates, public boundaries, plain fused activations, finite floating data, dtype, quantization, layout, concrete shape, and dynamic signature are complete guards across the island.

+The plan is resolved again immediately before apply.
+Constant clone names, operator indices, input slots, option changes, metadata targets, and the eight direct-residual or nine ADD-residual adapters are preflighted before mutation.
+The rewrite connects the branch and residual uses to their canonical NHWC sources.
+This corrects the former compatibility helper's defective branch rewrite, which removed the branch adapter but left consumers attached to its now-unbound output name.

+One differential `ModelIRGraphIndex`, graph-ordered candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace the full-map fixed-point loop.
+The former 808-line lowerer helper is a 17-line compatibility dispatcher and both production calls supply LayoutState.
+Matching contains neither a model name nor a fixed spatial size.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter